Content Editor ‭[2]‬

 Process Description

-1. After a report is filed, the UW-Stevens Point Dean of Students and the Hate/Bias Response Team will receive the report.
+1. After a report is filed, the office of the Dean of Students and the Hate/Bias Response Team (HBRT) will receive the report.

-2. When the report is submitted with the reporter's name (non-anonymous reporting), they will be contacted (usually via email) within 48 hours to discuss follow-up, support, and available resources.
+2. When the report is submitted with the reporter's name (non-anonymous reporting), a member of the HBRT will contact the reporter (usually via email) within 48 hours to discuss follow-up, support, and available resources.

 Terminology